Szechuan Chicken – 辣子鸡

 - Oil: You can use any type of neutral oil for this dish.

 - Garlic: To add pungency and nuttiness.

-- Ginger: To add heat to this already spicy dish!
+- Ginger: This adds a touch of additional heat to this already spicy dish!

 - Onion: Thinly sliced onions to absorb the spicy and savory flavors.